CDanyluk/Aesthetic-Algorithms/README.md

 ## Authors

 This program was developed by Taylor Baer and Chantal Danyluk, with Taylor Baer handling L-system controls, and Chantal Danyluk developing cellular automata features.
+Much thanks to professor Gabe Ferrer for image analysis code.